fbgallet/roam-extension-live-ai-assistant/README.md

 **Leverage Roam's features to write simple or structured prompts, query specific parts of your graph (your latest DNPs over a given period, sidebar content, linked references, etc.) and get directly structured responses, which can include tables, images, queries, Mermaid diagrams, code...
 Dictate, translate, transform, enrich or create structured content very easily thanks to a large set of built-in prompts and all up-to-date LLMs (even local models through Ollama or OpenAI compatible servers)!**

-**Unlock the full power of advanced Roam queries using simple natural language queries with NL Query Agents!
-Discover a new way to interact with your graph with Live Outliner Agent, and structure AI responses exactly as you need.**
+**Ask your entire graph any question with Ask Your Graph agent or unlock the full power of advanced Roam queries using simple natural language queries with query agents, and chat with the results!**

 ## If you want to support my work